Marmare314/lemmify/src/lib.typ

 #let LEMMIFY-DEFAULT-THEOREM-GROUP = "LEMMIFY-DEFAULT-THEOREM-GROUP"
 #let LEMMIFY-DEFAULT-PROOF-GROUP = "LEMMIFY-DEFAULT-PROOF-GROUP"

-/// Create a new theorem function.
-The style is only visible
+/// Creates a new #ref-type("theorem-function").
-/// once the `theorem-rules` have been applied.
-/// The generated functions will be referred to as `kind-function`s
-/// and the `figures` created by it will be referred to as `theorem`s.
 ///
 /// - kind-name (str): The name of the theorem kind.
-It acts
+It also acts
 ///     as an identifier together with `group` when using `select-kind`,
 ///     so it should be unique.
 /// - group (str): The group identifier.
 Each theorem group shares one counter.
-/// - link-to (label, selector, selector-function, none): Link the `theorem` to some
+/// - link-to (label, selector, selector-function, none): This parameter sets
-///                             other content.
-See `numbering-concat` for how this is used.
-For `label`s and `selector`s the last one before the `theorem` is used. `selector-function`s are functions `(location) -> content` which can be used for
-///                              more advanced queries.
-/// - numbering (theorem-numbering-function): A function `(theorem, bool) -> content`.
-///                                           The `bool` argument is true only if
+///     what the #ref-type("theorem")s created by the #ref-type("theorem-function") will be linked to
+///     by default.
-///                                           the numbering is requested from a reference
+/// - numbering (theorem-numbering-function, none): Specify a default value for
-///                                           instead of from the theorem itself (see numbering-proof).
+///     the `numbering` parameter of the #ref-type("theorem-function").
 /// - subnumbering (numbering-function, str, none): The subnumbering is
-///                                   needed to convert the theorems counter to content,
+///     needed to convert the #ref-type("theorem")s counter to content,
-///                                   which is then used in the `theorem-numbering-function`.
+///     which is then used in the #ref-type("theorem-numbering-function").
-/// - style (style-function): A function `(thm) -> content` which is used to style the theorem.
+/// - style (style-function): Specifies how the #ref-type("theorem")s will look.
+This will only be
+///     visible once the @@theorem-rules() have been applied.
+/// -> theorem-function
 #let theorem-kind(
   kind-name,
   group: LEMMIFY-DEFAULT-THEOREM-GROUP,